Laurel and Hardy (TV series): Comic book

-From 1969–1974, Thorpe & Porter in the United Kingdom published a color comic book series based on the Laurel & Hardy cartoon, which lasted 141 issues The cover for the unpublished second issue appears in The DC Vault.
+From 1969–1974, Thorpe & Porter in the United Kingdom published a color comic book series based on the Laurel & Hardy cartoon, which lasted 141 issues plus eight extra large issues.

+In 1972, DC Comics published a single issue of a comic book series based on the Laurel and Hardy cartoon series.
+The cover for the unpublished second issue appears in The DC Vault.

 Home media

-Congress Video Group released two volumes containing episodes from this cartoon series.
+The series has been made available in VHS and DVD formats over the last 35 years.